 The discussion of H. G. Wells by Anthony West (H. G. Wells, Twentieth Century Views, ed.
 Bernard Bergonzi, 1976) is interesting on many levels.
 As the illegitimate son of Wells and Rebecca West, the author offers some rare biographical touches.
 Rebecca West was an early feminist and a successful journalist who carried on a liaison with the married but libertine Wells.
 When she became pregnant her paramour encouraged her to abort the child.
 She refused and her son Anthony was born in 1914.
 The son adored his brilliant but aloof, and increasingly paranoid, father (who died in 1946) and became estranged from his mother.
-For more details, I refer readers to Michael Coren’s study of Wells.
+For more details, I refer readers to Michael Coren’s critical study of Wells.

 West offers some hitherto under-appreciated nuances about the British novelist.
 Wells is remembered as a champion of unlimited human progress.
 When his later works of nonfiction became shrill and despairing it was seen by many as a belated admission that the wonders of science could just as easily be exploited for evil as for good.
 But West explains that his father was never really a progressive, or else that he was a very reluctant one.
 His father had “received a scientific education and he never fell into the fallacy of confusing the Darwinian conception of evolution with the idea of progress.”